Mark Souder: Online poker

+Sexual education

+On April 26, 2006, Souder wrote a letter to the Centers for Disease Control and Prevention (CDC) in response to learning about an announced panel regarding abstinence-only sex education that would be hosted at the National STD Prevention Conference in Jacksonville, Florida, of which the CDC was the primary organizer.
+Souder criticized the panel, which was titled "Are Abstinence-Only-Until-Marriage Programs a Threat to Public Health?," as being politically biased: in response, on May 7, the day of the conference's beginning and the day before the panel, the CDC removed two unnamed speakers and replaced them with abstinence advocates.
+The decision was criticized by both politicians and health experts, including representative Henry Waxman, panel organizer Bruce Trigg, and the editorial board for the Lancet.
+In response to Waxman accusing the CDC of censoring the panel for expressing views opposed to the Bush administration's, Souder's office issued a press release on May 11 characterizing his critics as being upset that "[Souder's office] rained on [their] little party" and that they "[did not] like to have their orthodoxy questioned."

 Kelty endorsement

 In October 2007, in the Fort Wayne, Indiana mayoral race, Souder endorsed fellow Republican Matt Kelty.
 Souder, however, withdrew his official support for Kelty in October 2007 because of Kelty's campaign finance law problems and a birthday cake frosted with a crude joke which was given to Kelty by several Republicans and garnered controversy.
 Souder said that the joke cake was "immature".

 Election history

 In his initial campaign for Congress in 1994, Souder pledged his support for term-limit legislation.
 He served four terms (1995–2003) representing Indiana's 4th congressional district.
 In 2002, after redistricting based on the 2000 census, Souder was elected to represent Indiana's 3rd congressional district.

 In 2004, the 3rd district re-elected Souder 69%–31% against Maria Parra.
 In the 2006 general election, Souder's Democratic opponent was Fort Wayne City Councilman and military veteran Tom Hayhurst, an MD.
 Souder won 54% to 46%, carrying all eight counties in his congressional district.

 In 2008, Souder was re-elected to an eighth term in the U.S. House.
 Souder defeated Democrat Mike Montagano and Libertarian William Larsen.